 Bob Klein [with cigar] and WDAS-AM jocks

 Larry Daley, 'Mr. Freeze,' Georgie Woods, Butterball, Johnny-O and

 Program Director, Jimmy Bishop

-Bob Klein began a career of extraordinary contributions to civil rights and radio history when musician, entrepreneur and father-in-law, Max M. Leon, made him general manager of Philadelphia’s WDAS Radio around 1951.
+Bob Klein began a career of extraordinary contributions to civil rights and broadcasting history when musician, entrepreneur and father-in-law, Max M. Leon, made him general manager of Philadelphia’s WDAS Radio in 1951.

 In its October 1957 issue, Broadcasting Magazine reported that at 25 years old, Klein was one of the youngest general managers ever named to head a major metropolitan station.
 From that unusual moment on, Bob Klein’s string of radio, music and civil rights innovations also rocked the history books.